It’s easy enough to take “right, center and left” and make a linear continuum: as when politics moves from the right through the center into the left.

 The point is that we are once again back to a key narrative discrepancy in crisis scenarios—between the stated urgency to DO SOMETHING NOW on the one side, and the stated requirement to do so safely with respect to the ends in sight on the other side—while all the time recognizing that both requirements are urged on us and underwritten by the very same unpredictability at the very same scale of analysis, the system level.

-On one hand, we have to experiment even if it risks the limits of survival; on the other hand, being safe means no error should ever be the last trial.
-This is a discrepancy because it can’t be written off or talked out of; it has to be managed as one of the messes we are in.
-That indeed, or so I believe, is the wake-up call of all wake-up calls.
+On one hand, it is argued we have to experiment even if it risks the limits of survival; on the other hand, being safe means no error should ever be the last trial.
+This is a discrepancy because it can’t be written off or talked out of; it has to be managed as one of the Anthropocene messes we are in.
+COVID wasn’t a prequel to another story with its own beginning, middle and end.
+That is the wake-up call!

 Source: The research, from which are drawn interviewee quotes, is supported by the National Science Foundation under Grant 2121528.